Our Approach to English

 - See themselves reflected in a book.

 At Mayfield we strive to empower children to develop the confidence to read for pleasure.
 Reading for pleasure is promoted throughout the school.
 We are fortunate enough to have a well-stocked and spacious library at the heart of the school which is run by our amazing librarian Mrs Le Vann.
 Families are welcome to share books in the library after school on Tuesdays and Thursdays until 4.30pm.
-Y2 to Y6 have special reading areas outside their classrooms to help them engage with the books they enjoy.
-Each class explores a range of authors and genres through class books shared by teachers in story time.
-We encourage children to recommend books to one another through reading sessions and assemblies.
+Every class also has special bookshelves in their classrooms to help them engage with the books they enjoy.
+Each class explores a range of authors and genres through class books shared by teachers in story time as well as guided reading and writing.
+We encourage children to recommend books to one another through reading sessions, interactive displays and assemblies.
 From Y1 all children have a book buddy from another year group to share their reading and writing with.

 Our English and SEN teams, alongside class teachers, offer support and intervention for children who may need additional help to allow them to feel confident and engaged with reading.
-This may include the opportunity to read 1:1 with grown-ups, to participate in intervention schemes run with Cambridge United, or to read with our dedicated reading dog Smidge.
+This may include the opportunity to read 1:1 with grown-ups.
 Please visit the dyslexia area of our website for more detailed information: Dyslexia

 For children to become confident and enthusiastic readers, we also need to take reading beyond school.
 We value your support at home: listening to, reading with and discussing books with your child is much appreciated.
 Please find our lists of recommended reads below!

-To teach reading and comprehension we use a range of quality texts and activities to engage and inspire, as well as developing children’s skills as readers and writers.
+To teach reading and comprehension we use a range of quality texts and activities to engage and inspire, as well as to develop children’s skills as readers and writers.
 To support the teaching and learning of the reading content domains laid out in the National Curriculum, we have adopted the reading VIPERS from “The Literacy Shed”.
 VIPERS covers the key comprehension skills that are taught in both Key Stage 1 and 2.
 They enrich reading skills and learning across the curriculum.
+For examples of the types of VIPERS questions which are helpful to ask children when they are practicing comprehension, please click on the links below.

 Our Approach to Phonics